sdrahnea/file-management-system/README.md

 ALTER USER '${USER}'@'localhost' IDENTIFIED WITH mysql_native_password BY '${PASSWORD}';
 -- where ${USER} and ${PASSWORD} should be provided.
 ```

+#### Postgres
+Install PostgreSQL. it is required to create a database:

 Please, run the following commands if it is the case:
 ```